Dalton, Massachusetts: Education

 Dalton is the town with the highest population in the Central Berkshire Regional School District.
 Craneville Elementary School serves Dalton students from kindergarten through fifth grade.
-Nessacus Regional Middle School, also in Dalton, serves all middle school students in the district, and Wahconah Regional High School is the district's high school, located in Dalton.
+Nessacus Regional Middle School, in Dalton, serves all middle school students in the district, and Wahconah Regional High School is the district's high school, also located in Dalton.
 The athletic teams are nicknamed the Warriors, and their colors are blue and white.

 The town also has a parochial school, Saint Agnes Academy, which serves students from pre-kindergarten through eighth grades.
 There are other private and parochial schools in neighboring Pittsfield, including a Catholic high school.

 The nearest community college, Berkshire Community College, is located in Pittsfield.
-The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest university is the University of Massachusetts Amherst.
+The nearest state college is Massachusetts College of Liberal Arts in North Adams, the nearest state university is the University of Massachusetts Amherst, and the nearest private college is Williams College in Williamstown.

 Dalton gave its name to the Dalton Plan educational concept and the Dalton School (see Helen Parkhurst).